fagia/gitlab-playground/README.md

 In order to run CI/CD jobs, GitLab needs to have runners.
 There are various type of runners and you can get a deeper understanding of the available options here: https://docs.gitlab.com/ce/ci/runners/README.html.
 In this session we will leverage a *docker group runner*.

-A *docker runner* executes it's job inside a docker image, in our case we will setup a docker in docker execution by running the job inside a docker image ('docker in docker').
+A *docker runner* executes it's job inside a docker image.
+In our case we will setup a **docker socket binding** execution by running the job inside a docker image which have docker available through the bind-mount */var/run/docker.sock* (for more details: https://docs.gitlab.com/ee/ci/docker/using_docker_build.html#use-docker-socket-binding).

 A *group runner* is a runner that can be picked up by any job of any project that belongs to the group which the runner is associated to (as long as the runner is configured to run for any tag or the job is marked with a matching tag).